SimonProgAI/FAQ_app/readme.txt

     The category menu can be swapped for the question list.
     Include a user profile.
     Build the page around a theme and have pictures and video elements associated with some of the questions.

+//Use Effect functions should be refactored into const fat arrow functions